aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 Notes:

 * Note the comma (`,`) in front of the path: it tells SALT to _add_ the path, rather than using it as a replacement
 * The `-p` stands for "permanent"; this makes sure your addition to the search path is permanent
+* In case you installed Tatin into a version-agnostic folder you must specify that folder of course

 Any newly started instance of Dyalog now comes with the user command `]Tatin.*`.

-There is no point in having a function `Run.aplf` in place with 18.0 and 18.2: only in 19.0 did Dyalog add the feature that a function `Run.aplf` will be loaded and executed as part of Dyalog's bootstrapping procedure.
-In earlier versions such a function is not executed.
+There is no point in having a function `Run.aplf` in place with 18.0 and 18.2: only in 19.0 did Dyalog add the feature that a function `Run.aplf` will be loaded and executed as part of Dyalog's bootstrapping procedure; in earlier versions such a function is not executed.

 As a side effect of executing any of the Tatin user commands the Tatin API will become available via `⎕SE.Tatin`.